Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: Twisted Chern--Connes character

 \section{Twisted Chern--Connes character}

 Restricted to the category of $m$-algebras, the bivariant $\K$-theory for locally convex algebras described above has a universal characterization.
 Using this universal characterization the author constructed (see Theorem 21.2 of \cite{CunBivCh}) a multiplicative bivariant Chern--Connes character Setting the first variable to $\CC$, we get the univariant Chern--Connes character from $\K$-theory to periodic cyclic homology $\ch_*(A):\K_*(A)\map\HP_*(A)$ for any $m$-algebra $A$.
-However, we exhibit a potential drawback of this $\HP_*$-valued Chern--Connes character in the following Example. \begin{ex} We have seen that the twisted $\K$-theory of $(SU(\infty),P)$, where $P$ is a principal $PU$-bundle on $SU(\infty)$, is the trivial group (see Example \ref{SUK}).
-Therefore, it vanishes after tensoring with $\CC$ and so does periodic cyclic homology.
+We exhibit an example below, where this $\HP_*$-valued Chern--Connes character is not an isomorphism after tensoring with the complex numbers.
+The problem is that the groups involved are themselves not isomorphic - the twisted $\K$-theory is nontrivial, whereas the periodic cyclic homology is trivial. \begin{ex} We have seen that the twisted $\K$-theory of $(SU(\infty),P)$, where $P$ is a principal $PU$-bundle on $SU(\infty)$, is the trivial group (see Example \ref{SUK}).
+Therefore, it is also trivial after tensoring with $\CC$ and so is periodic cyclic homology.

 Consider the pair $(S^3,P^m)$, where $S^3$ denotes the $3$-sphere and $P^m$ is a principal $PU$-bundle on $S^3$, whose cohomology class is $m\in\H^3(S^3,\ZZ)\simeq\ZZ$.
 Let $(X,P)$ be the pair, where $X=\coprod_n X_n$ is a countable disjoint union space with $X_n=S^3$ for all $n$ and $P$ restricts to the principal $PU$-bundle $P^n$ on each $X_n$.
 The associated $\sC$-algebra is $\prod_n\CT(X_n,P_n)$.
 It is known (see \cite{RosHomInv,RosCT}) that the $\K$-theory of the continuous trace $C^*$-algebra $\CT(X_n,P^n)$ is